 While adamantly affirming his belief in Hutchinson’s ability, Cassidy acknowledged that there’s a limit on the team’s patience with his current level of production:

-“He got pulled last Saturday and we told him … he’s going back-in [for their Friday game against Worcester] – so we’re certainly not abandoning our faith in him” said Cassidy.
+“He got pulled last Saturday and we told him … he’s going back-in – so we’re certainly not abandoning our faith in him” said Cassidy.
 “At the same token, he’s a third-year pro, if he wants the number-one job, he’s like everyone else in that room, at some point it’s about production, he’s gotta earn it.”